-When computing the CRPS skill score for (Gneiting et al., 2004 (page 438)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
-When computing the CRPS skill score for (Hersbach, 2000 (page 439)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
+When computing the CRPS skill score for (Gneiting et al., 2004 (page 442)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
+When computing the CRPS skill score for (Hersbach, 2000 (page 443)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
 The number of points selected is determined by the cdf_bins setting in the climo_cdf dictionary.
 The reference CRPS is computed empirically from this ensemble of climatology values.
-If the number bins is set to 1, the climatological CRPS is computed relative to a single model rather than a climatological distribution.
+If the number bins is set to 1, the climatological CRPS is computed using only the climatological mean value.
+In this way, the empirical CRPSS may be computed relative to a single model rather than a climatological distribution.

 The climatological distribution is also used for the RPSS.
 The forecast RPS statistic is computed from a probabilistic contingency table in which the probabilities are derived from the ensemble member values.
 In a similar fashion, the climatogical probability for each observed value is derived from the climatological distribution.
-The area of the distribution to the left of the observed value is interpreted as the climatological probabilities are also evaluated using a probabilistic contingency table from which the reference RPS score is computed.
+The area of the distribution to the left of the observed value is interpreted as the climatological probability.
+These climatological probabilities are also evaluated using a probabilistic contingency table from which the reference RPS score is computed.
 The skill scores are derived by comparing the forecast statistic to the reference climatology statistic.